cirocosta/pizza-controller/README.md

       size: 2 Litre
 ```

-Knowing what's available for us, we can place the order:
+Knowing what's available to us, we can place the order:

 ```yaml
 kind: PizzaOrder